lmc2179/lmc2179.github.io/drafts/multiplicative.md

 # Another reason: Because you'd like a model where coefficients combine multiplicatively instead of additively (log-linear model)

 An attempt to correct bad OLS assumptions isn't the only reason we might log transform the response variable.
 Fitting a model like this will change the way that the coefficients combine in the predicted value of y.
+This is often done reflexively when the data is positive; Andrew Gelman even recommends trying it [any time your data are all-positive](https://statmodeling.stat.columbia.edu/2019/08/21/you-should-usually-log-transform-your-positive-data/).

-Let's consider an example.
+Let's consider an example to see how this transformation actually changes the model.
 Imagine that you've recently been spending a lot of time indoors (for some of us this requires very little imagination), time which you've spent making extremely detailed tiny sculptures of cats so you can sell them online.
 This has proven a surprisingly lucrative revenue stream, and you'd like to do an analysis of the customers on your email list.
 For each customer, you know a few basic facts:

 - How much revenue they produced from their purchases last month, in dollars, which we'll call $y$
 - Whether they were a returning customer or a new customer, a binary variable we'll call $X_{returning}$